Welcome to the Human Resources Department!

 Marysville School District does not discriminate in any programs or activities on the basis of sex, race, creed, religion, color, national origin, age, veteran or military status, sexual orientation, gender expression, gender identity, disability, or the use of a trained dog guide or service animal and provides equal access to the Boy Scouts and other designated youth groups.
 The following employee(s) has been designated to handle questions and complaints of alleged discrimination:

-• Gender Inclusivity: Dr. Courtney Hill, Executive Director of Equity and Family Engagement; courtney_hill@msd25.org; 360-965-0008
+Gender Inclusivity: Dr. Courtney Hill, Executive Director of Equity and Family Engagement; courtney_hill@msd25.org; 360-965-0008

-• Harassment, Intimidation, & Bullying
+Harassment, Intimidation, & Bullying

-• Section 504 and ADA: Dr. Michelle Roper, Executive Director of Special Education and Student Services; michelle_roper@msd25.org; 360-965-0174
+Section 504 and ADA: Dr. Courtney Hill, Executive Director of Equity and Family Engagement; courtney_hill@msd25.org; 360-965-0008

 You can report discrimination and discriminatory harassment to any school staff member or to the district's Civil Rights Coordinator, listed above.
 You also have the right to file a complaint (see below).
-For a copy of your district’s nondiscrimination policy and procedure, contact your school or district office or view it online here Board Policy:3210 and 3210P
+For a copy of your district’s nondiscrimination policy and procedure, contact your school or district office or view it online here: Board Policy:3210 and 3210P

 SEXUAL HARASSMENT